 Purdue Global is now allowing nursing students to use their telehealth experiences as part of their required clinical hours for appropriate programs, Taylor says, which will help prepare them for this growing role in telehealth.

-Learn more about Purdue Global’s nursing degrees and reach out for more information today.
+Learn more about Purdue Global’s online nursing degrees and reach out for more information today.